About Mid-Manhattan Library at 42nd Street

-The nonfiction collections, shelved in open stacks, cover a full range of subjects including applied art and art history, consumer health, cookbooks, education, history, language, literature, philosophy, political science, psychology, religion, sociology, travel.
-Also included is a large selection of books and DVDs in many languages.
-The Picture Collection offers circulating and reference images on paper and online.
+The nonfiction collection covers a full range of subjects, including applied art and art history, consumer health, cookbooks, education, history, language, literature, philosophy, political science, psychology, religion, sociology, travel.

-Mid-Manhattan Library’s fourth floor provides a large number of public access computers and laptops available for free.
-Use is limited to one session per day with sign-up available in person or online.
-Computer training and classes about library resources are offered in our training room with sign-up available online.
+Mid-Manhattan Library at 42nd Street provides free access to a number of public computers and laptops for onsite use.
+Use of desktop computers is limited to one 15- or 45-minute session per day with sign-up available in person or online.

-Mid-Manhattan Library offers free exam proctoring services.
+Mid-Manhattan Library at 42nd Street offers free exam proctoring services.
 All students must complete a Library Proctoring Form if they wish to schedule service with us.
-Due to the large number of requests, a minimum of 3 weeks advance notice is required.
-Exams are scheduled for Monday through Friday between the hours of 2 p.m. and 6 p.m.
+This form can be submitted in person at the library or by emailing firstname.lastname@example.org.
+Due to the large number of requests, advance notice is required if you wish to schedule your test with us.
+Exams can be scheduled on Mondays and Wednesday between 1PM and 5PM .

 Proctoring services guidelines for Mid-Manhattan Library and contact information can be found here.